TariqulislamTuhin/prisma-express/README.md

-# This is simple NodeJS Application with prisma ORM
+# NodeJS Application with prisma ORM

 ### This app will provide some command